-Women should take the necessary precautions to avoid pregnancy while taking lenalidomide.
-Begin 2 forms of reliable contraception 4 weeks before starting lenalidomide, and continue contraceptive measures during therapy and for 4 weeks after the last dose.
+Women should take the necessary precautions to avoid pregnancy while using lenalidomide.
+Begin 2 forms of reliable contraception 4 weeks before starting lenalidomide.
+Continue contraceptive measures during treatment and for at least 4 weeks after the last dose.
 Routine pregnancy tests are necessary with this medicine.
-Call your doctor or 1-888-668-2528 for emergency contraception information if you think you are pregnant.
+Call your doctor for emergency contraception information if you think you are pregnant.

-Men, even those who have had a vasectomy, must prevent pregnancy in their sexual partners during therapy and for 4 weeks after the last dose.
-Do not donate sperm while taking this medicine.
-Call your doctor or 1-888-668-2528 for emergency contraception information if you think your sexual partner may be pregnant.
+Men, even those who have had a vasectomy, must prevent pregnancy in their sexual partners during treatment with this medicine and for at least 4 weeks after the last dose.
+Do not donate sperm while using this medicine.
+Call your doctor for emergency contraception information if you think your sexual partner may be pregnant.

-Do not donate blood during therapy and for 1 month after the last dose.
+Do not donate blood during treatment and for at least 4 weeks after the last dose.